Authy User: Security In Bengaluru

 Have to admit that we only recently learned that Bangalore changed its name to Bengaluru a few years ago.
 And yes, it is a very high-tech city.

 It is.
 There are a lot of opportunities here.
-After working at Freshdesk for just under two years, I began working as a software engineer for Flock Software for just over six months ago.
-At Flock, I’m responsible for the entire cloud infrastructure.
-We’re an all-in AWS customer and make heavy use of AWS services.
-I also work on the backend side of things here, mostly with Ruby On Rails and PostgreSQL.
+After working at Freshdesk for just under two years, I began working as a software engineer for Flock Software where I was responsible for the entire cloud infrastructure.
+It was all-in AWS customer and made heavy use of AWS services.
+But I also worked on the backend side of things, mostly with Ruby On Rails and PostgreSQL.
+Currently, I am at Reflektive creating tools to help employers and staff work better together.

 And when not working?